ivanbruel/webdriver.sh/README.md

 sudo webdriver -m [build]
 ```

-Modify the installed driver's NVDARequiredOS.
+Modifies the installed driver's NVDARequiredOS.
 If no [build] is provided for option -m, the installed macOS's build version string will be used.

 #### Show help